 Can You Recycle Blenders?
 (And Throw Them in Trash?)

 Blenders are technology’s gift to the domestic sector.
 They’re versatile appliances that we can use to create an array of meals, smoothies, and other edible items.
-They’re indispensable kitchen appliances that every home relies on.
+They’re indispensable kitchen additions that every home remains incomplete without.

-Blenders are made from different materials – we have steel, plastic, metals, and glass.
-They can last as long as six years, too; it could be longer, but of course, that depends on how well you maintain yours.
+These magical workhorses are made from different materials — we have steel, plastic, metals, and glass.
+And usually, these kitchen appliances can last as long as six years, depending on quality and how well you maintain yours.

 Can You Recycle a Blender?